MicrosoftDocs/power-automate-docs/flow-docs/approvals-markdown-support.md

   - enduser
 ---

-# Use Markdown in Microsoft Flow approval requests
+# Use Markdown in Power Automate approval requests
 [!INCLUDE [view-pending-approvals](includes/cc-rebrand.md)]

 This article teaches you how to use [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax to add rich formatting and tables to your approval requests.